 Choosing the Right Kill Zone

 Forex kill zones are specific times of the day with high market liquidity.
 For example, the New York Open is a prime time for searching for trade entry opportunities due to its high volatility and liquidity.
+During this period, price behavior relative to IRL and ERL levels becomes more transparent, and reactions become structurally easier to evaluate.

 Key Concepts for an ICT-Based Entry Model